-School is a place of business and students should wear clothing that is suitable for the pursuit of learning.
+A school is a place of business, and students should wear clothing that is suitable for the pursuit of learning.
 Use common sense and do not wear clothing that is distracting, offensive, dangerous, or exposes too much skin.
 The staff is interested in the cleanliness and health of each student and requests that parents support our interest.
-As with any policy, the inclusion of all possibilities is difficult.
+As with any policy, the inclusion of all possibilities is problematic.
 The Diamond View staff may sometimes have to use its professional discretion regarding student dress.

 Specific dress code expectations include:

 Shoes: Appropriate shoes must be worn at all times.
-Sandals may be worn if they have a back strap and a solid sole (flip flops and shoes with foam soles are not permitted).
+Sandals may be worn with an attached back strap and a solid sole (flip flops and shoes with foam soles are not permitted).
 High heels must not be more than 2 inches.
 Athletic cleats are not to be worn at school.

-Shirts: Must not expose midriff, under garments, or cleavage.
-Spaghetti straps, and backless shirts are not allowed.
-Sleeveless shirts must cover the entire shoulder and under arm area.
+Shirts: Must not expose the midriff, undergarments, or cleavage.
+Spaghetti straps and backless shirts are not allowed.
+Sleeveless shirts must cover the entire shoulder and underarm area.

 - Hats and sunglasses must be removed by both boys and girls inside the buildings.

-Excessive metal accessories including chains, wallet chains, spikes, sharp protruding objects, safety pins as clothing, or other potentially dangerous items are not allowed.
-Bandanas and hair nets may not be worn at school.
+Excessive metal accessories are not allowed, including chains, wallet chains, spikes, sharp protruding objects, safety pins as clothing, or other potentially dangerous items.
+In addition, bandanas and hair nets may not be worn at school.

-Items directly or indirectly depicting or referring to drugs, alcohol, tobacco, violence, gangs, death, profanity, nudity, vulgarity, obscenity, scantily dressed characters, or other socially inappropriate message demeaning to any race, religion, sex, or ethnic group or which advocates the violation of the law are prohibited.
+Items directly or indirectly depicting or referring to drugs, alcohol, tobacco, vaping, violence, gangs, death, profanity, nudity, vulgarity, obscenity, scantily dressed characters, or other socially inappropriate messages demeaning to any race, religion, sex, or ethnic group or which advocates the violation of the law are prohibited.

-If at any time a student’s dress is such that it disrupts the educational program, the student will be required to change into appropriate attire.
-Students not following these guidelines will be required to immediately change clothing and will be assigned lunch detention.
+If a student's dress disrupts the educational program at any time, the student will be required to change into appropriate attire.
+Students not following these guidelines must change clothing immediately and be assigned lunch detention.

 - A second offense will result in a change of clothing and parent contact.